 Pork rinds – 35g of fat, no carbs, 65g of protein per 100g.
 They are composed entirely of protein and fat.

 Bacon – 32g of fat, 1g of carbs, 30g of protein per 100g.
-Like other types of processed meats, this delicious food can not be listed as a healthy product, but can still be added to your high-fat low-carb diet occasionally.
+Like other processed meats, this delicious food can not be listed as a healthy product but can still be added to your high-fat, low-carb diet occasionally.

 Poultry – 15g of fat, no carbs, 30 g of protein per 100g of chicken thighs.
 Poultry is an excellent source of proteins.
 Fat content varies: skin, wings and thighs are the richest sources of fat.

-Nuts are beneficial for your heart and brain since they are rich in healthy fats.
+Nuts benefit your heart and brain since they are rich in healthy fats.
 Here are some popular nuts and their contents.